 How Do Earwigs Get In Your House & Ways To Keep Them Out

 Keep finding earwigs inside your home?
 These small, dark critters often enter homes in late summer.
-As a registered technician with four years in the field and part of a third-generation family business, I’ve dealt with many earwig issues.
+As a registered technician with four years in the field, I’ve dealt with many earwig issues.

-Earwigs may wander inside by accident or when seeking shelter.
-They can hide easily in piles of firewood or behind ornamental plants.
-As temperatures drop, they seek shelter indoors.
-Let’s explore why these pests invade and how to keep earwigs out of your house.
+Earwigs wander inside by accident or when looking for shelter.
+They hide in firewood piles or behind plants.
+As conditions change outdoors, they seek the moisture and cover your home provides.

 Pest Profile: Why Earwigs Become Indoor Pests

-Earwigs are an occasional pest and a common nuisance because of their presence.
-They’re more of an annoyance or nuisance than a danger.
-They have prominent pincers or forceps on the end of their abdomen.
-In the Mid-Atlantic, you’ll meet mainly European and ring-legged earwigs.
-These insects and other pests often hide in soil crevices outdoors.
+Earwigs are more of a nuisance than a danger.
+They have pincers on the end of their abdomen that look scary but rarely break skin.
+In the Mid-Atlantic, you’ll mainly see European and ring-legged earwigs.
+They hide in soil crevices outdoors during the day.

 Understanding How Do Earwigs Get in Your House